roetske/esp32-clock-internettime-weather/README.md

 hardware
 --------
+esp32
+lcd 20x4
-esp32 -lcd 20x4 with i2c piggyback
+i2c piggyback for lcd
-optional levelconverter 3.3v to 5v (recommended use it for your i2c com with lcd)
+levelconverter 3.3v to 5v
+(recommended use it for your i2c com with lcd)

 remark: power lcd with 5v 3.3v is not sufficient for lcd.
 ----------------------------------